-Dr Latendresse is best at listening to patients’ problems and see how they impact on their function.
-He can then provide a recommended treatment plan individualised to their expectations.
+Dr Latendresse is best at listening to patients’ concerns, and evaluating the impact of their problems on their function.
+He can then provide a recommended treatment plan individualised to their needs and expectations.

 Dr Latendresse personally reviews all referrals in a timely fashion before your appointment is made.
 This improves the chances that he will have the required details to assess and treat you, and that the correct time is allocated for your condition.

 Dr Latendresse will recommend non-surgical treatment options when they are likely to be beneficial.
 When appropriate, he will refer you to see a hand therapist for more treatment.
-Dr Latendresse has working relationships with most hand therapists on the Sunshine Coast and surrounding areas, ensuring you can get the right therapy as close to home as possible.
+Dr Latendresse works in collaboration with hand therapists on the Sunshine Coast and surrounding areas, ensuring you can get the right therapy as close to home as possible.

 When you require surgery, he will explain its benefits and risks so you can make an informed decision.

 With more than 20 years of experience as a consultant, Dr Latendresse may help you if you have pain or other issues with your fingers, hands, wrists, or elbows.

 - Carpal tunnel syndrome (numbness) – open and endoscopic release (keyhole)

 - Cubital tunnel syndrome (numbness in the small finger) – open and endoscopic release (keyhole)